J. I. Packer, ‘Knowing God’ Author, Dies at 93

 James Innell Packer, better known to many as J. I. Packer, was one of the most famous and influential evangelical leaders of our time.
 He died Friday, July 17, at age 93.

 J. I. Packer was born in a village outside of Gloucester, England, on July 2, 1926.
 He came from humble stock, being born into a family that he called lower middle class.
 The religious climate at home and church was that of nominal Anglicanism rather than evangelical belief in Christ as Savior (something that Packer was not taught in his home church).

 Packer’s life-changing childhood experience came at the age of seven when he was chased out of the schoolyard by a bully onto the busy London Road in Gloucester, where he was struck by a bread van and sustained a serious head injury.
 He carried a visible dent in the side of his head for the rest of his life.
 Nevertheless, Packer was uncomplaining and accepting of what providence brought into his life from childhood on.

+Much more important than Packer’s accident was his conversion to Christ, which happened within two weeks of his matriculation as an undergraduate at Oxford University.
+Packer committed his life to Christ on October 22, 1944, while attending an evangelistic service sponsored by the campus InterVarsity chapter.

 Packer had a varied professional life.
 He spent the first half of his career in England before moving to Canada for the second half.
 In England, Packer held various teaching posts at theological colleges in Bristol during which he had a decade-long interlude as warden (director) of Latimer House in Oxford, a clearinghouse for evangelical interests in the Church of England.
 In that role, Packer was one of the three most influential evangelical leaders in England (along with John Stott and Martyn Lloyd-Jones).
 Packer’s move to Regent College in Vancouver in 1979 shocked the evangelical world but enlarged Packer’s influence for the rest of his life.

 Although Packer was a humble man who repudiated the success ethic, his life nonetheless reads like a success story.
 His first book, Fundamentalism and the Word of God (published in 1958) sold 20,000 copies in its first year and has consistently been in print since.
 In 2005, Time magazine named Packer one of the 25 most influential evangelicals.

 When Christianity Today conducted a survey to determine the top 50 books that have shaped evangelicals, Packer’s book Knowing God came in fifth.
 His fame and influence were not something that he set out to accomplish.
 He steadfastly refused to cultivate a following.
 Instead, he made his mark with his typewriter (which he used to compose his articles and books throughout his life).

 J. I. Packer filled so many roles that we can accurately think of him as having had multiple careers.
 He earned his livelihood by teaching and was known to those who were his students as a professor.
 But the world at large knows Packer as an author and speaker.